The Problem with Follow-Up Sequences

 Why It Works

 Timing replaces volume.
-Instead of sending 8 emails to a prospect who has no need, you send 1 email at the precise moment they do.
-Reply rates jump from 1-3% (sequences) to 8-15% (signals).
+Instead of sending 8 emails to a prospect with no current need, you send 1 email at the moment they do.
+According to Rodz, reply rates inside the 48-hour window run 4x cold-outbound levels, and meetings sourced from intent signals close at a 74% higher rate than meetings sourced from cold prospecting.

-Deliverability is preserved.
+Deliverability holds up.
 Rodz limits sending to 35 to 50 emails per day per account.
 At that pace, anti-spam filters have no reason to flag you.
-And since each email is unique (personalized based on the signal), it doesn’t look like mass mailing.
+And since each email is unique, personalized around the specific signal, it doesn’t pattern-match to mass mailing.

-The prospect respects you.
-A contextual email that mentions a real event (“I saw you just raised X euros”) is perceived as relevant, not as spam.
+The prospect notices the difference.
+A contextual email that references a real event (“I saw you just raised X euros”) reads as relevant, not as noise.
 The prospect understands why you’re reaching out and why now.
-That is the foundation of a healthy business relationship.
+That’s a different opening than a generic sequence step 4.

-Metrics are honest.
+Metrics stay honest.
 Rodz tracks neither opens nor clicks.
 The only KPI: the positive reply rate.
-It is the only metric that truly measures your prospecting effectiveness, without technical bias.
+It’s the one number that measures prospecting effectiveness without technical distortion.

 Compared Results